superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 K = number of chunks
 ```

-These first four metrics (above) are the `ragas score` metrics.
-Their harmonic mean provides a comprehensive evaluation of the most critical aspects of a QA system.
-The last four metrics enable more granular evaluation of your RAG pipeline, at an individual component and end-to-end level.
-The first of these last four is:
+The harmonic mean of these first four metrics (above) are the `ragas score` metrics - a single comprehensive evaluation of the most critical aspects of a QA system.
+The last four metrics enable more granular evaluation of your RAG pipeline at an individual component level (Context relevancy and Context entity recall), and at an end-to-end level (Answer semantic similarity and Answer correctness).
+Let's take a quick look at these last four.

 - [Context relevancy](https://docs.ragas.io/en/latest/concepts/metrics/context_relevancy.html) - Computed based on how relevant the retrieved context is to the question.
 Context relevancy ranges between 0 and 1, with higher values indicating better relevancy.
 It's calculated as follows: